Crystal-clear pricing for a live-in carer at home

 “Live-in care really has given me my life back and a purpose,” Jacky explained.

-“I was very depressed before Nora came, I had no interest in anything and was just existing day to day… it was easier, warmer and safer just to stay in bed.
+“I was very depressed before Nora came.
+I had no interest in anything and was just existing day to day… it was easier, warmer and safer just to stay in bed.
 Now I have events to look forward to such as holidays and days out.”Read Jacky's story

-Comparing live-in care with the cost of a residential care home
+Comparing live-in care with residential care home

 It’s difficult to compare a residential care home with the huge value of one-to-one support in your own home.
 While there are more people on hand in a care home, our customers who’ve tried both say that it doesn’t compare with the personal assistance and continuous support of a live-in carer.

 Choosing care in your own home means you can eat at your desired times, enjoy your usual activities, wake up when you want to and have family and friends close by to pop-in when they want.
 The other major benefit is avoiding the stress and upheaval of a big move, especially a move away from your family home or from a partner that you have lived with for many years.

 Additionally, live-in care allows you to maintain your existing routines – whether you need support attending social events with friends, assistance with getting to and from the shops so that you can choose your groceries or even preserving your favourite hobbies such as visiting historical buildings or going to the local bingo hall.
 Your carer will be with you every step of the way and adapt around your needs, something which just wouldn’t be possible in a care home.

 Read more about the alternatives to care homes here.